gratipay/gratipay.com/www/about/policies/terms-of-service.md

-    * Posting personal or confidential information, such as social security numbers, credit card numbers, street addresses, phone numbers, confidential ID numbers, or account passwords, without their permission.
+    * Posting personal or confidential information, such as social security numbers, credit card numbers, street addresses, phone numbers, confidential ID numbers, or account passwords, without permission.

     * Account hijacking, including any access to or use of another Participant's account without their permission.